OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 Founded in 2000, MIFF, now MIFF Awards, has been conceived with a steadfast mission to encourage and support the distribution of films that reflect the best story-telling attributes on screen from all over the world.

 ABOUT THE FESTIVAL

-MIFF AWARDS: HIGHLIGHTING CREATIVITY FOR THE STORYTELLING IN THE MOVIES.
+MIFF AWARDS: HIGHLIGHTING CINEMATIC CREATIVITY FOR MOVIE STORYTELLING.

-MIFF Awards is an innovative twist between the traditional Film Festival and the conventional Awards Ceremony formats, and the only event in the world referring to the Academy of Motion Pictures rules with "nominations" for new and not released films, able to maintain the premiere status of the nominated films, and running an exclusive Winner filmmakers' film program in competition for a Top Audience Best Film Award at the festival.
+MIFF Awards is an innovative twist between the traditional Film Festival and the conventional Awards Ceremony formats.
+MIFF Awards is the only event in the world referring to the Academy of Motion Pictures rules with "nominations" for new and not released films, able to maintain the premiere status of the nominated films, and showing an exclusive Winner filmmakers' film program in competition for a Top Audience Best Film Award at the festival.

 MIFF Awards also make available to Winner films to participate to "MIFF Best" showcase at the Italian Cultural Institute in Los Angeles during AFM (American Film Market), thereby facilitating further exposure for the awarded films.

 For the complete rules and regulations in Italian please visit www.miff.it